rmiyazaki6499/express-graphql/README.md

   **This may take a few moments**

-  Navigate to http://localhost:4000/graphql to view the server on the locally.
+  Navigate to http://localhost:4000/graphql to view the server locally.
 It should look something like this:

 - Try the query: